konforti/OverlayTiler/README.md

 overlaytiler.Load(imgOverlay, map, function(overlay) {

 	// Use the overlay.getImgBounds() method for getting the image bounds.
+	// Implement the overlay.afterAdd hook for one time update.
 	// Implement the overlay.afterRender hook for constantly updated.

 })